Clemson sets date, details for national championship parade

 #ReadLocal

-Following the parade there will be a stadium celebration at Death Valley.
+A stadium celebration follows at Death Valley.
 Gates for the stadium celebration will open at 7 a.m.

 A replay of the national title game will be played on the video board leading into the parade.